-- 1) Your proof of residency - 2) All evidence you want the court to consider in deciding your case, if your case is contested - 3) A stamped envelope addressed to your spouse, if he/she will not be attending the hearing
+- 1) Your proof of residency - 2) All evidence you want the court to consider in deciding your case, if your case is contested

 WHAT TO EXPECT: In-Person hearings

 The hearing will take place in a hearing room or a courtroom.
 You will not be in front of a jury, just the general magistrate, hearing officer, or judge.
 Do not interrupt the magistrate, hearing officer, or judge when he or she speaks.
 When speaking to the magistrate or judge, address him or her as "Your Honor."